Mar2200/alx-low_level_programming/0x00-hello_world/README.md

-a script that generate assembly code
+a script that compile and create executable named cisfun